Screened Disorders

 Hemoglobin Disorders

 Hemoglobin Disorders are rare blood conditions caused by problems with hemoglobin which is a protein in the blood that carries oxygen.
-Persons of African or Mediterranean descent are at an increased risk.
 Early treatment with daily penicillin prevents death in the first few years of life.
 This is because infants and young children with these conditions have a higher risk of getting infections.

 Core Conditions

 Sickle Cell Anemia (Hb SS) is the most common sickle cell disease.
-It clogs blood vessels and causes severe pain.
+It clogs blood vessels, can prevent oxygen flow to parts of the body, and causes severe pain.
 It also can cause problems such as organ and tissue damage.
 Fact Sheets: HbSS English - HbSS Spanish

 Sickle Beta Zero Thalassemia (Hb S/Th) is a condition in which the hemoglobin is not normal and the red blood cells are small and pale.
 Problems can happen when different parts of the body do not get enough oxygen.
 Fact Sheets: HbSbTh English - HbSbTh Spanish